mrandreastoth/AmigaStyleDemo/README.md

-# AmigaStyleDemo
+# Amiga-Style Demo
 A classic [Amiga](https://en.wikipedia.org/wiki/Amiga)-style sine text scroller with [copper bars](https://en.wikipedia.org/wiki/Raster_bar) initially developed in C# and ported to HTML/JavaScript.

 All the code was generated using OpenAI's ChatGPT 4.0 classic model using an interactive chat.
 No code was ever manually edited.

 ## Live Demo
-Check out the live demo of the AmigaStyleDemo [here](https://mrandreastoth.github.io/AmigaStyleDemo/).
+Check out the live demo of the Amiga-Style Demo [here](https://mrandreastoth.github.io/AmigaStyleDemo/).

 **Best viewed in landscape mode.
 The speed of the scroll text and the copper bars are individually controllable using both cursor keys or click/taps on the appropriate region of the screen.**